 - OUSD’s graduation rate increased from 59.3% in 2011-2012 to 65.7% in 2015-16.

 OUSD uses the following assessment tools to measure impact and is beginning to collect data from them:

 - California Healthy Kids Survey, with the help of CASEL, modified with an OUSD module for evaluating climate and culture and social and emotional learning.

 - Third-grade AIR survey.

-- Devereux Student Strengths Assessment (DESSA) pilot.
+- Devereux Student Strengths Assessment (DESSA).